vanhoefm/fragattacks/README.md

 I tested the Intel AX200 and found that it is _not_ compatible with the test tool: its firmware crashes after injecting a frame with the More Fragments flag set.
 If an Intel developer is reading this, please update the firmware and make it possible to inject fragmented frames.

+### RT5572-based chips

+I tested this chipset using the general [CSL USB 2.0 WLAN Adapter 300Mbit adapter](http://www.amazon.de/dp/B00LLIOT34?tag=modwiffir-20).
+After disabling hardware decryption by executing the `disable-hwcrypto.sh` script I was able to perform a basic ping test (`ping`).
+A fragmented ping test (`ping I,E,E`) was very unreliable but sometimes worked.

+The current conclusion is that RT5572 chips _might_ work with the test tool after disabling hardware encryption.
+But extra experiments are needed to confirm this (feedback is welcome).

 <a id="id-hwsim-details"></a>
 ## 9.9.
 Hwsim mode details